 The Tax Academy of Singapore is a collaboration between the Inland Revenue Authority of Singapore, the international accounting firms comprising Deloitte & Touche, Ernst & Young, KPMG and PwC, the Institute of Singapore Chartered Accountants and the Law Society of Singapore.
 It is established as a non-profit institution to raise the professional competency of the tax community and to develop Singapore into a regional tax knowledge hub.

-The Singapore Taxation segment is open to all professional level candidates.
+Singapore Taxation is open to all CPA Program candidates.
 However, individuals must be able to sit the exam in Singapore.
-Additionally, valuable tutorials which support this segment are only held in Singapore, these tutorials are highly recommended but are not compulsory to attend.
+Additionally, valuable face-to-face tutorials which support this subject are also held in Singapore, these tutorials are highly recommended but are not compulsory to attend.

 The Singapore Taxation exam consists of 100 per cent written response questions.
 The exam for the Singapore Taxation subject is closed book.
 Individuals can only bring the approved tax acts recommended in the study guide into the exam.

 The Singapore Taxation exam is only held in Singapore on one fixed date.
 Candidates must be available to attend an exam on the fixed date.
 Please ensure you read the related rules and regulations before you enrol in this subject.

 The aims of this subject are:

 - to provide individuals with an overview of the Singapore tax system, a sound foundation on the principles of taxation of income and a good appreciation of how these principles and the provisions of the Income Tax Act are applied in the taxation of individuals, unincorporated businesses and corporations

 - to provide a good understanding of the Singapore Goods and Services Tax

 On completion of this subject, you should be able to:

 - apply the principles and concepts of taxation and the relevant provisions of the tax legislation to situations encountered